Joel-Schaltenbrand/BL-Energy-Consumption-Analysis/README.md

 Energy Consumption BL

 ## Project Details
 This project is a collaborative effort between [@Joel-Schaltenbrand](https://github.com/Joel-Schaltenbrand) and [@Leonden](https://github.com/Leonden), who are currently enrolled in the M323 Functional Programming module at BBZBL (Berufsschule Baselland).
-The module focuses on applying functional programming concepts in Java to address real-world data analysis challenges.
+The module focuses on applying functional programming concepts to address real-world data analysis challenges.

 ## Subprojects